limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 ![8924871a.png](/assets/images/posts/safe-htb-walkthrough/8924871a.png)
 </a>

-This feels strangly familiar like BigHead.
+This feels strangely familiar to BigHead.
 Well, in any case, let's grab these files to my attacking machine but note that there\'s no `nc` in this machine.
 We\'ll just have to transfer our `nc` over.

 <a class="image-popup">
 ![f2aa8982.png](/assets/images/posts/safe-htb-walkthrough/f2aa8982.png)